 “Children are the future” may be a cliché, but children are an investment that will always pay off in the end.
-Bucharest Christian Academy (BCA) provides quality education for children of missionaries and Christian expatriates in Bucharest, Romania.
-OC missionaries Eric and Heather Kooiman have served at BCA for seven years, teaching in secondary, coaching, directing dramas and serving as class sponsors.
+Bucharest Christian Academy (BCA) provides quality education for children of mission workers and Christian expatriates in Bucharest, Romania.
+OC mission workers Eric and Heather Kooiman have served at BCA for seven years, teaching in secondary, coaching, directing dramas and serving as class sponsors.

 You can view the video story or read it…